 It takes about 40-45 minutes to caramelize onions.
 When finished the onions should be a rich brown color, soft but not mushy.

-Sauteeing and slowly cooking onions draws out the natural sweetness in them as the sugars in the onion caramelize.
-The end result is a sweet and tender, dark brown onion that adds an intense and wonderful flavor to countless recipes from soups, to meats, and breads.
+Sautéing and slowly cooking onions draws out the natural sweetness in them as the natural sugars in the onion caramelize.
+The end result is sweet onions that are tender and delicious!
+They become a deep golden brown color and add an intense and wonderful onion flavor to countless recipes from soups, to meats, and breads.

 - 2 tablespoons olive oil

 - 3 tablespoons fresh parsley - chopped (you can add more if you’d like)

 - Slice onions in half length wise and then slice to 1/8″ thickness.
 I used a mandolin which made it fast and easy.

 - In a 12 inch skillet over medium-low heat add the olive oil and onions.
 Stir occasionally.
 Keep the heat at the medium-low setting, you don’t want to get overzealous and use too hot of heat and then burn the onions.